MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-java.md

 ## Java and API version profiles

 An API profile is a combination of resource providers and API versions.
-You can use an API profile to get the latest, most stable version of each resource type in a resource provider package.
+Use an API profile to get the latest, most stable version of each resource type in a resource provider package.

 - To use the latest versions of all the services, use the **latest** profile as the dependency.